 - Second limb: make the exclusion of foreign beneficiaries irrevocable (ie that term could never be amended in the future).

 Both limbs must be met.

 As a result of this new legislation you should:

-- Immediately reviewing all discretionary trust deeds where the trustee owns residential land in New South Wales, or interests in companies or unit trusts that own such land in order to determine whether they require an amendment to exclude ‘foreign persons’;
+- Immediately reviewing all trust deeds where the trustee owns or intends to own residential land in New South Wales, or interests in companies or unit trusts that own such land in order to determine whether they require an amendment to satisfy both limbs above;

 - Immediately reviewing all trust deeds where an amendment to exclude ‘foreign persons’ has already been made to ensure the exclusion of foreign beneficiaries is irrevocable in compliance with the second limb above;

 - Consider the transitional provisions under the Act allowing for exemptions and concessions including the following: